Software-Improvement-Group/sigridci/docs/capabilities/system-security-importing-fortify.md

    * `SIGRID_SYSTEM`: Your system name as defined in Sigrid.
 5. Change the top section so that this action runs when you want, e.g. on a specific schedule or event.
 Default: Daily at 5:30 AM.
 [Github docs on triggering actions](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

 Note that this action also includes the `sigrid-publish` workflow to push all code to Sigrid.
-(The last two steps in this action) This is optional if you are already using a separate action to push code to Sigrid, but pushing too often is not harmful.
+This is optional if you are already using a separate action to push code to Sigrid, but pushing too often is not harmful.

 {% raw %}
 ```yml